Let’s encrypt! It’s easy!

 Setting up https/spdy communication for your website with nginx

-An article, posted about 10 years ago filed in ssl, https, nginx, server, configuration, security, privacy, certificate & how i do it.
+An article, posted more than 10 years ago filed in ssl, https, nginx, server, configuration, security, privacy, certificate & how i do it.

 In case you do something with user accounts on your website, you definitely want to make sure you're using https.
 In general it protects the user's privacy, also when just reading content on your website.
 The only thing that can be seen by a middleman is that the person is viewing something at your server, the rest is all encrypted.
 And since Google has started to rank https-websites higher it has even become a SEO technique :) ).
 This article explains you how to serve your pages over https.